 Treat this as your mission statement or opening address.
 This is a statement of intent on your part to commit fully to the health and safety of your work environment.
 This should be signed & dated as a sort of agreement or pledge that you will hereby adhere to your own policy.
 Implementing EHS Insight solutions can be a great way for your business to save time, money and headaches when it comes to conducting audits, inspections, and assessments in the workplace.

 Use this section to cover the key ways that you plan to keep your employees or anyone involved in your business safe.
 Remember that your policy does not just cover employees, but also extends to clients, contractors, and anyone who works with or for you.
-This will include things like emergency plans, safety equipment in your workplace, proper training and precautions for the use of machinery or other risky workplace endeavours and so on.
+This will include things like emergency plans, safety and medical equipment such as defibrillators in your workplace, proper training and precautions for the use of machinery or other risky workplace endeavours and so on.

 Lastly, the Policy Statement should outline how you plan to implement these safety and health precautions.
 List how you will introduce them to your staff and train them on these new policies.